Quantum error-correcting codes from matrix-product codes related to quasi-orthogonal and quasi-unitary matrices: Concluding remarks

-\begin{remark} It should be pointed out that the constructive methods in Theorems \ref{theorem3.6} and \ref{theorem4.4} and the newly constructed NSC quasi-orthogonal (resp.
-NSC quasi-unitary) matrices from them can be also applied to the following topics.

-\begin{itemize} \item They can be used to construct good $q$-ary entanglement-assisted quantum error-correcting codes (abbreviated to EAQECCs) from matrix-product codes.
-One can verify that many of these EAQECCs will show better performance of error detection and error correction than those in some relevant literature.
-For more information on EAQECCs, see \cite{Brun2006,Wilde2008,Wilde2010Entanglement-assisted,Wilde2014Entanglement-assisted,Guenda2018,Liu2020aa,Liu2020ab,Li2013,Hsieh2007General, Cao2020Galois}.
+It should be pointed out that the methods in Theorems \ref{theorem3.6} and \ref{theorem4.4} and the NSC quasi-orthogonal (resp.
+NSC quasi-unitary) matrices constructed from them have the following potential: \begin{itemize} \item By these matrices, it is possible to obtain good entanglement-assisted quantum error-correcting codes (EAQECCs) from matrix-product codes.
+For more information on EAQECCs, see \cite{Brun2006,Wilde2008,Wilde2010Entanglement-assisted,Wilde2014Entanglement-assisted,Guenda2018,Liu2020aa,Liu2020ab,Li2013,Hsieh2007General, Cao2021MDS}.

-\item They can be used to construct linear codes with complementary duals (abbreviated to LCD codes).
-By using the newly constructed NSC quasi-orthogonal (resp.
-NSC quasi-unitary) matrices, we can obtain many new classes of Euclidean LCD (resp.
-Hermitian LCD) MDS codes, some of which improve those shown in \cite{Carlet2018Euclidean} because of the less restrictions on the newly constructed matrices. \end{itemize} We believe that Theorems \ref{theorem3.6} and \ref{theorem4.4} and those matrices constructed by them would yield more applications in other fields. \end{remark}

-\begin{remark} In \cite{Brun2014Catalytic}, Brun et al. shown that any $[[n,k,d;c]]_{q}$ EAQECC with $k>c$ can produce an $[[n,k-c,d;c]]_{C}$ catalytic quantum error-correcting codes (abbreviated to CQECCs).
-Naturally, many EAQECCs derived from the newly constructed matrix-product codes in this article can be applied to produce new and good CQECCs, which is very useful in quantum computation and quantum communication. \end{remark}